DomiKamu/OhmerPrems/README.md

 ----
 ## **FranKe module**

-[Please click here to read the **FranKe User's Manual**](docs/modules/FranKe/Manual.md) (this long manual remains under construction, but it's ready for bases of module usage, however).
+[Please click here to read the **FranKe User's Manual**](docs/modules/FranKe/Manual.md) (this long manual remains under construction, but it's ready for bases of this sequencer usage & good starting, however).

 Developed to OhmerPrems member (since 2019), needs for his specific projects, FranKe is a **16-step 8-track 64-pattern analog step-sequencer**, who are using versatile tracks: a track can have one role (from possible three, can be changed anytime you'll want):
 - as melodic track, who are using quantized notes, octaves, accidentals, and velocities.